uschatto/SE-Final-Project/PROCESS.md

 **CONS:**

 - Since most of the tasks involved pair programming, it was essential that both of them were free at the same time.

+**SINGLE CODE BASE:**

+The corollary software process that we used was 'single code base'.
+We divided the deliverables in terms on four different functionalities namely:
+- Integrating CloudMersive API to detect malware
+- Integrating ModerateContent API to detect inappropriate content
+- Integrating MySql server for logging records of the wrongdoers
+- Integration Gmail API for sending emails to HR/IT department

+All of the above tasks needed independent work and attention.
+Therefore we decided on committing all our code changes to the master  branch itself therefore maintaining a single code base.